-The larger pianos with their longer strings are quite forgiving since their scaling is generally better.
-But this 5-partial change arrangement used on anything but the longest pianos could be very problematical simply due to the number of partial changes contained in the tuning.
+The larger pianos with their longer strings can be quite forgiving since their scaling is generally better.
+But this 5-partial change arrangement, used on anything but the longest pianos, could be problematical (many partial change ‘hiccups’) simply due to the number of partial changes contained in the tuning.

-Many tuners have mentioned they tune the bass by ear.
+Many tuners using that system have mentioned they have to tune the bass by ear on many shorter scale pianos.
 Hopefully this post will help them understand why.